QeiosLab/qeios-api-docs/endpoints/index.rst

 Error responses
 ---------------

-When you make requests using invalid parameters you may get a 422 HTTP error that is formatted as follows:
+When you make requests using invalid parameters you may get an HTTP 422 response that is formatted as follows:

 .. code-block:: json